pooriass/GEOscraper/README.md

 ########### GEOscraper #############

 Searching Gene Expression Omnibus is one of the main challenges at the beginning of a bioinformatic project.
-Since I couldn't find any specific packages or functions, or any feasible facility to download and fetch the GEO metadata of different datasets, I have wrapped up some self-made functions to download and stash the metadata of GEO datasets.
+Since I couldn't find any specific packages or functions, or any feasible facilities to download and fetch the GEO metadata of different datasets, I have wrapped up some self-made functions to download and stash the metadata of GEO datasets.

 Steps to accomplish your search: